charlie-sutcliffe/InteractionResearch/README.md

 1.  **Are you familiar with traditional button actuated weapons?**

 - This question aims to gauge participants' familiarity with traditional video game weapons that are activated using button inputs.
 This will help us understand the baseline for our study.
-  -Participant 1: Yes
+- Participant 1: Yes
-  -Participant 2: Yes
+- Participant 2: Yes
-  -Participant 3: Yes
+- Participant 3: Yes
-  -Participant 4: Yes
+- Participant 4: Yes
-  -Participant 5: Yes
+- Participant 5: Yes

 2.  **Have you used motion actuated weapons in VR before?**